-We last featured a PC game in APMFVGFH back in episode 4, with the legendary Championship Manager 01/02.
-We return to the platform now with a title from the same period that was also similarly based around the world of football while not an actual football simulator, but not to quite the same universal acclaim as CM.
+A PC game last featured in APMFVGFH back in episode 4, with the legendary Championship Manager 01/02.
+We return to the platform now with a title from the same period that was similarly based around the world of football while not an actual football simulator, but not to quite the same universal acclaim as CM.

 Unsurprisingly the game received push-back from the outraged football establishment at the time, with the likes of the Dutch KNVB and the English FA both demanding it be banned.
 As the player takes control of their own firm setting out on a European campaign of destruction, the inclusion of the group name “Tartan Army” as one of a set selection to chose from also drew ire from Scottish supporter quarters; our preference was the ironically inapt Ultra Boys.